782618297/io_scene_scs/Prefab-Locators.md

 Property binding control node that should use "Boundary" setting from this navigation point.
 Moreover this property is used only if "Boundary" of this navigation point will be set some input/output lane, otherwise value of this property doesn't matter.

+**Connect/Disconect Navigation Points**

+Operator for connecting/disconnecting two navigation points into a curve for AI traffic paths (curves will be visible in 3D viewport once this operator is used).
+In order to use this operator two navigation points have to be selected.
+Moreover order of selection will tell in which direction curve will be directed.

 ## Map Point